janm31415/meshscript/README.md

     DESCRIPTION
     	(shape-predictor-horizontal-flip-set! id #t/#f) toggles
-    	horizontal flipping of the shape predictor given by tag id.
+    	horizontal flipping of the shape predictor given by tag `id`.

     NAME
-    	shape-predictor-link-to-face-detector
+    	shape-predictor-link-to-ear-left-detector
     DESCRIPTION
-    	(shape-predictor-link-to-face-detector id) links the
+    	(shape-predictor-link-to-ear-left-detector id) links
-    	shape predictor given by tag id to the face detector
+    	the shape predictor given by tag `id` to the ear left detector.
+The result of this operation is that the shape predictor is rendered automatically when the left ear detector's automatic rendering is on.
+You can turn on/off automatic rendering of the left ear detector with the command (view-ear-left-detector-set!
+    	#t/#f).

     NAME
     	shape-predictor-link-to-ear-right-detector
     DESCRIPTION
     	(shape-predictor-link-to-ear-right-detector id) links
-    	the shape predictor given by tag id to the ear right detector
+    	the shape predictor given by tag `id` to the ear right detector.
+The result of this operation is that the shape predictor is rendered automatically when the right ear detector's automatic rendering is on.
+You can turn on/off automatic rendering of the right ear detector with the command (view-ear-right-detector-set!
+    	#t/#f).

     NAME
-    	shape-predictor-link-to-ear-left-detector
+    	shape-predictor-link-to-face-detector
     DESCRIPTION
-    	(shape-predictor-link-to-ear-left-detector id) links
+    	(shape-predictor-link-to-face-detector id) links the
-    	the shape predictor given by tag id to the ear left detector
+    	shape predictor given by tag `id` to the face detector.
+    	The result of this operation is that the shape predictor is rendered automatically when the face detector's automatic rendering is on.
+You can turn on/off automatic rendering of the face detector with the command (view-face-detector-set!
+    	#t/#f).

     NAME
     	shape-predictor-unlink
     DESCRIPTION
     	(shape-predictor-unlink id) unlinks the shape predictor
-    	given by tag id.
+    	given by tag `id`, see shape-predictor-link-to-face-detector,
+    	shape-predictor-link-to-ear-right-detector, or shape-predictor-link-to-ear-left-detector.

     NAME
     	show!